 - Self-Insurance Corporation (SICorp) (including any Government employer covered by the Government’s managed fund scheme under section 211B of the 1987 Act), and

-4.3 These Guidelines apply to premium filings for policies commencing on or from 4:00pm, 30 June 2017 until the Guidelines are rescinded or replaced.
+4.3 Unless otherwise stated, these Guidelines apply to premium filings for policies commencing on or from 4:00pm, 30 June 2020 until the Guidelines are rescinded or replaced.

 4.4 Section 3 of the 1998 Act states that the purpose of the workers compensation legislation is to establish a workplace injury management and workers compensation system with the following objectives:

 a) to assist in securing the health, safety and welfare of workers and in particular preventing work-related injury

 - necessary medical and vocational rehabilitation following injuries.